SANSA-Stack/SANSA-Stack/README.md

 # SANSA-Notebooks
-Interactive Spark Notebooks for running SANSA examples.
+Interactive Spark Notebooks for running [SANSA-Examples](https://github.com/SANSA-Stack/SANSA-Examples).
 In this repository you will find a [docker-compose.yml](./docker-compose.yml) for running Hadoop/Spark cluster locally.
 The cluster also includes [Hue](http://gethue.com/) for navigation and copying file to HDFS.
 The notebooks are created and run using [Apache Zeppelin](https://zeppelin.apache.org/).